v0lt13/EditorAttributesDocs/docs/source/Attributes/NumericalAttributes/wrap.rst

 Wrap Attribute
 ==============

-Attribute to wrap over a numeric value after it surpases it's limit
+Attribute to wrap over a numeric value after it surpases it's limits

 **Parameters:**
 	- ``float`` minValue: The min value before it wraps arround